tap349/tap349.github.io/_posts/2017-06-01-react-redux.md

-    a plain object that binds action creators using `dispatch` (to bind action creator is to create anonymous function that calls `dispatch` which is passed some action - usually created by some action creator accordingly) - this can be done with `bindActionCreators` helper from `redux` package.
+    a plain object that binds action creators using `dispatch` (to bind action creator is to create anonymous function that calls `dispatch` which is passed some action - usually created with some action creator accordingly) - this can also be done using `bindActionCreators` helper from `redux` package.

   think of `connect` function as a Redux store facade for component.